1. Speculation rules

 This specification causes activity in response to content found in the document, so it is worth considering the options open to an attacker able to inject unescaped HTML.

-directive applies to the parsing of the speculation rules and the prefetch-src
+directive applies to the parsing of the speculation rules and the default-src

 directive applies to prefetch requests arising from the rules.